 8. Not Sure?
 Test, Test, Test!

 The truth is, nobody has all the answers.
 What works for one site doesn’t necessarily work on another.
-You must constantly test to see what will get you the most leads through your form.
+You must constantly test to determine what will generate the most leads through your form.

 Here’s a quick checklist of things to try: